 - The main primary function of the flower is the reproduction of the individual and the species.

 - They are the modifications of a shoot.
-Angiosperms of flowers are shaped variously to help diverse modes of pollination.
+Angiosperms of flowers are shaped differently, helping diverse modes of pollination.

 - Flowering plants are heterosporous.
 They mainly produce two types of spores.
 Megaspores are produced inside ovules and Microspores are produced by meiosis inside anthers.

-- Flowers provide a base germination of pollen, development of pollen tube, the formation of gametes and fertilization.
-The ovary part of the carpel gets transformed into fruit.
-The ovules are transformed into seeds after fertilization.
-The gametophytes also develop inside the spores in a case of heterosporous plants.
+- Flowers provide development of the pollen tube, base germination of pollen, the formation of gametes and fertilization.
+The ovarian portion of the carpel is supplied into the fruit.
+The ovules are converted into seeds after fertilization.
+The gametophytes also develop inside the spores in case of heterosporous plants.

-- The flowers lack one or the other reproductive organ and called unisexually or imperfect.
-The various modifications in ovaries help in the dispersal of fruits and seeds in some floral parts like calyx.
+- The flowers that lack one or the other reproductive organ are called unisexual or imperfect.
+In ovaries, the different modification helps in the dispersal of seeds and fruits in some floral parts like a calyx.